-In this third instalment of our meditation on the lessons to be learned from the daughters of Zelophehad, we will be considering some Leadership lessons from the person of Moses.
+Leadership is the focus of our meditation in this third instalment on the lessons to be learned from the daughters of Zelophehad, we will be considering some Leadership lessons from the person of Moses.

 Then came the daughters of Zelophehad the son of Hepher…And they stood before Moses, before Eleazar the priest, and before the leaders and all the congregation, by the doorway of the tabernacle of meeting, saying: “Our father died in the wilderness; but he was not in the company of those who gathered together against the Lord, in company with Korah, but he died in his own sin; and he had no sons.
 Why should the name of our father be removed from among his family because he had no son?
 Give us a possession among our father’s brothers.”
 So Moses brought their case before the Lord. – Numbers 27:1-5

 The third insight for our meditation from this passage is a leadership lesson; particularly the leadership style of Moses.
 Two lessons stand out from this.
 Firstly, he was an accommodating leader and was neither high-handed in his reception of the daughters of Zelophehad nor dismissed their request as women’s talk.
 Rather, he welcomed and heard them out.

 While this may not seem like a big deal, it is.
 Many persons at the helm of human endeavours – politics, business, religion, and other affairs – are more interested in downloading what they have to say rather than hearing out the people they are leading.
 The hospitality threshold of many leaders is very thin, and they are only at their indulgent best when they are in the glare of public eyes.
 Move closer or watch them at a close range and you will be shocked at what you will see.
 Moses wasn’t that way.